Pontyclun RFC has been part of the fabric of our community since 1887.

 Youth teams were first organised in Pontyclun in the early 1900s being a mix of schoolboys and youths.

-Pontyclun RFC re-applied for Welsh Rugby Union membership in 1919 along with Llanharan and Taff’s Well.
-All three clubs were awarded membership on 22 August of that year.
+Pontyclun RFC re-applied for Welsh Rugby Union membership in 1919 along with Llanharan and Taff’s Well and all three joined on 22 August of that year.

 The team first played on a field which is now the site of Ysgol y Pant; until moving to Mill Fields and in due course to Windsor Park.

 The roaring twenties were just that for the club with a succession of good teams and Pontyclun providing a stream of talent for first class clubs and a Welsh international – Tommy Rees or Tommy Italy as he was known.
 The club had a good reputation even holding their own against 1st class sides.